How To Can Tomatoes Water Bath Method Water Bath Method

 - In a large saucepan add 2 to 3 tablespoons of olive oil.

-- Chopped one medium onion and add to the pot along with one green and/or red pepper.
+- Chop one medium onion and add to the pot along with one green and/or red pepper.

 - After the peppers and onions have softened add 1 to 2 cloves of chopped garlic, a tablespoon of dried basil, and a tablespoon of dried oregano.
 The longer you cook the onions, peppers, garlic, and herbs, the better the sauce tastes, and some of our family members even like this a little burnt.